-Type of project workers Characteristics of project workers Timing of labour requirements Indicative number of workers national staff involved in community mobilisation, Skilled workers engaged by sub-contractors for construction work.
-Employees of third-party monitoring agency / contractor Unskilled community members engaged by contractors: Most likely local workers with implementation partner / contractor.
-Primary supply workers Workers engaged by primary suppliers Most likely local workers Project implementation These will include but will not be limited to personnel of the payment service providers, Third Party monitoring agents and suppliers of other goods and services necessary for the project.
-Other primary supply workers will be identified during the project implementation stage.
+Type of project workers Characteristics of project workers Timing of labour requirements Indicative number of workers will be identified during the project implementation stage.
 Community workers with basic knowledge of reading and writing This is labour that can be made available by the community for the benefit of sub-projects (paid and in-kind contributions to community activities); Able bodied community worker (not sick); knowledgeable about the sub project; willing to work all the required hours per day Project implementation from the start to end.
-Beneficiary households for labour-intensive public works.
+Beneficiary households for labour- intensive public works.
 The community workers will be identified during the project implementation stage and the LMP will be updated accordingly.
 Workers group average 15 persons and about 100 per LIPW.